symfony/symfony-docs/quick_tour/the_controller.rst

 a bot, or a web service).
 Between two requests, Symfony stores the attributes in a cookie by using native PHP sessions.

-Storing and retrieving information from the session can be easily achieved from any controller::
+Storing and retrieving information from the session can be achieved from any controller::

     use Symfony\Component\HttpFoundation\Session\Session;